josepcrespo/the-agile-monkeys-api-test/README.md

 > :exclamation: You need to enter [github.com](https://github.com/) and, logout from your session if you want to test the full "Login with GitHub" flow again.
 Or, you can just visit [http://localhost:3030/oauth/github](http://localhost:3030/oauth/github) all the times you want to obtain a new valid JWT, GitHub will not ask for authorization since you already granted before.

+> :exclamation: The authentication client will not use the token from the OAuth login if there is already another token logged in.

 ## REST API documentation

 ### Pre-configured users